Why your board network must include weak tie connections

 How to establish weak ties & build your board network

-Many of us are hardwired to hate networking, particularly when we are creating relationships to promote our own careers.
+Many of us are hardwired to hate networking, especially when we are building relationships to promote our careers.
 However, the very nature of a weak tie makes the networking process easier and less stressful.
-It does not require thick skin or attending neverending laborious networking events.
-Weak tie networking often sees brief and fleeting interactions or connections yielding meaningful outcomes.
+It does not require thick skin or attending never-ending, laborious networking events.
+Weak tie networking often involves brief and fleeting interactions that can yield meaningful outcomes.

-A chance meeting at a dinner or at soccer training with the kids can lead to a board appointment.
-Several months ago, a client recounted a story of how he was appointed to a board after going on a sailing trip with the father of his daughter’s friend. daughter’s friend’s father at a school event.
-They got talking about what each other did.
-As a result of the initial conversation, an opportunity arose, and he was offered a position on the board.
+A chance meeting at a social dinner event or at soccer training with the kids can lead to a board appointment.
+Several months ago, a client recounted a story of how he was appointed to a board after going on an impromptu sailing trip with the father (whom he had never met) of his daughter’s school friend.
+They got talking about what the other did.
+As a result of the conversation, an opportunity arose, and he was offered a position on the board.
 Sometimes it can be just that easy!

-- It starts with the right board pitch.
+1. It starts with the right board pitch.
 You need to be able to define what value you can add at board level.
-What board roles you are looking for, and what you can offer.
-You need to be able to articulate it all, in any situation, to anyone, in a compelling fashion in a 30-second pitch.
+Also, what board roles are you looking for, and what can you offer?
+You need to be able to articulate it all, in any situation, to anyone, in a compelling fashion, in a 30-second pitch.

-- Identify your relevant current and potential weak ties.
-Once you know your targets, then research who you know and need to know that have a connection with the current board members of your targets.
+3. Identify relevant current and potential weak ties.
+Once you know your target organisations, research who you know and need to know.
+Include those who have a connection with the current or past board members of your targets.
 Develop a spreadsheet with their names and contact details.

-- Be inquisitive and helpful.
-Don’t think about the value you can extract from networking with a weak tie, but rather focus on the reciprocal value you can give them.
-This approach will not only allow you to feel more comfortable about the networking process, but you will come across as a genuine connection looking to develop a genuine relationship.
-‘How can I help’ is my mantra… it might work for you as well.
+5. Be inquisitive and helpful.
+Please don’t focus on the value you can extract from this weak tie by adding them to your board network.
+Instead, focus on the exact opposite – the value you can give them.
+This approach not only feels more comfortable to most people but also makes one appear to be someone seeking to develop a genuine relationship or connection.
+‘How can I help?’ is my mantra… it might work for you as well.

 How can we help?

-Developing a list of your current and potential weak ties, plus how to reach out to them, is a critical element of our Board Appointment Training series.
-The series comprises 8+ hours of hands-on training along with the templates and language to use to create powerful Weak ties.
+Developing a list of your current and potential weak ties, along with strategies for reaching out to them, is a critical element of our Board Appointment Training series.
+The series comprises 8+ hours of hands-on training, along with templates and language to create powerful Weak ties.
 It is included in our Executive Membership Package.

 Related Articles